Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 After viewing our list of titles, link to details.
 The product descriptions and additional comments provided are intended to serve as a guide for software selection.
 Correlations to national and state standards are provided where possible, as well as contact information.

-Evaluate and tell us about the instructional and technical features of math software you use.
-When you submit your form, results will automatically be emailed to CT4ME.
+Evaluate and tell us about the instructional, assessment, and technical features of the math software and apps you use.

 Need More Information?
 See...